 Why You Can’t Live in a Storage Unit

 Aside from being against the law, there are many really good reasons why living in a storage unit is a horrible idea.

 - No natural light.
 Storage units do not have windows, and many do not have any kind of lighting whatsoever.
 Most storage units do not provide electricity either.
-An extension cord going from your unit to the hallway is a dead giveaway.

 - It is a fire hazard.
 Speaking of extension cords, rigging a storing unit for electricity or heat could lead to a fire.
 Fires have been started by storage unit dwellers trying to stay warm in the winter or heating food in a toaster oven.
 Even a climate-controlled storage unit will not maintain temperature for human levels of comfort.

 - Proper ventilation is non-existent.
 In a standard storage unit, there are only four walls and a door.
 Without proper ventilation it is hard to breathe.
 Throw in a kerosene heater and you have a recipe for a fatal accident.

 - You will be caught.
 You might get away with living in a storage unit for a while, but eventually you will be caught.
 Most facilities have security cameras everywhere, and storage facility staff are trained to sniff out stowaways.